 Pita Taufatofua sent the internet into overdrive when he showed up during Rio's opening ceremony wearing only Tongan tapacloth and finery and slathered in coconut oil, as is Tongan tradition.

-The 32-year-old - who is the country's first athlete to ever qualify for the Taekwando Olympics - caused onlookers to ask about the Pacific nation and coconut oil.
+The 32-year-old - who is the country's first athlete to ever qualify for Taekwondo in the Olympics - caused onlookers to ask about the Pacific nation and coconut oil.

 Unlike baby oil, coconut oil is distinctive in that at room temperature, it remains solid.